What is the Scope of Performance Management?

 Summing Up

-By embracing a dynamic and continuous approach to performance management, organizations can ensure that both individuals and teams contribute effectively to long-term business growth while fostering an engaged and high-performing workforce.
+By embracing a dynamic, continuous approach to performance management, organization's can ensure that both individuals and teams contribute effectively to long-term business growth while fostering an engaged, high-performing workforce.